To verify your voter registration status, please contact your county clerk.

 For more information on times and locations contact your county clerk.
 In person absentee voting will be available at your County Election Board on Thursday (8am to 6pm), Friday (8am to 6pm) before each election.
 If it is a Federal or State election, in person absentee voting will also be available on the Saturday (9am to 2pm) before the election.

-The next election is Tuesday, April 4, 2017 (Annual School Board and Municipal Election Runoff Election)
+The next election is Tuesday, May 9, 2017 (Special Election)

 Contact your local Board of Elections for more information.

 In order to be a poll worker in Oklahoma: